Jessica Walsh: #SorryIHaveNoFilter

 Walsh worked on a project throughout the years called #SorryIHaveNoFilter.
-This project started out when she worked out at Sagmeister&Walsh.
-The project was based on Walsh's Instagram series with the same name.
-Now she has the No Filter project on her &Walsh website.
-This project has continued to grow with her throughout her career.
+This project started out when she worked at Sagmeister & Walsh.
+The project was based on Walsh's Instagram series with the same name that continued to grow with her throughout her career.

+Design style

+Walsh's work is distinguished by vivid colors, experimental typography, and the incorporation of photography, illustration, and hand-crafted elements.
+She has said that her creative approach encourages brands to "find their weird" by focusing on finding and highlighting the unique traits that make up a brand's identity and visual communication.
+Walsh's work has also looked at themes of identity and self-perception through experimental projects that mix design with personal stories.